ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 | 70cm | Orchid |
 | 23cm | Purple |

-## Troubleshooting
+# Troubleshooting

 ### Map Doesn't Load
-- Ensure web server is running
+- Ensure web server is running - it starts when you run `python start_servers.py`
-- Check browser console for errors (F12)
+- Check browser console for errors (F12) - Maybe you're blocking OpenStreetMap?
-- Verify `config.json` is valid JSON
+- Verify `config.json` is valid JSON.
+Be careful when you edit this file!

 ### Real-time Monitoring Not Working
-- Verify log file path in `config.json`
+- Verify log file path in `config.json` - Normally the wsjtx_log.adi is in the same directory
-- Check that log file is readable
+- Check that log file is readable - normally it is
-- Ensure WSJT-X is writing to the correct file
+- Ensure WSJT-X is writing to the correct file - Especially if you customized your WSJT-X instance

 ### No Contacts Showing
 - Verify ADIF file contains valid grid squares